serokell/blog-posts/whats-that-typeclass-Foldable/article.md

 foldMap f = foldr (\x acc -> f x <> acc) mempty
 ```

-`foldMap` doesn't have a base element, as only the elements of a container are reduced.
+`foldMap` doesn't have a base element since only the elements of the container are reduced.
 However, `foldr` does, so it perfectly makes sense to use the identity of monoid — `mempty`.
 We can also see that the folding function `f` is composed with `(<>)`, thus, the current result is appended to a monoid accumulator on each step.

 Recall how the addition of list elements is implemented with `foldr`: